SigmaGyattRizzler69420/Games-for-school/README.md

 SIDTheScienceKid- "Fun HTML games for school and they can't be blocked because it is a file.
-None of these files are mine  but I have gotten them from other sources in GitHub.
+None of these files are mine but I have spent the past couple of years doing research getting these files.
 I have compiled them all here because of this please do not edit files and if you want share them."